sf-wdi-gaia/express-views-lesson/readme.md

 Use these [docs](http://www.embeddedjs.com/getting_started.html).

 ## Conclusion (5 mins)
-- Describe how `ejs` compares to `erb`.
+- Describe the difference between `ejs` views and partials.
 - Describe how to configure your Express app to use `ejs`.
-- Identify some `ejs`-specific syntax used to use different partials.
+- Explain how `ejs` lets us render dynamic data on a particular view.
+- Identify some middleware we are using and explain why you might or might not use it again.